How early should I arrive for a performance?

 Warm Ups is a fun and informative pre-curtain discussion with members of our artistic staff where participants get the inside scoop on the performance and the chance to ask any ballet questions they might have.
 Warm Ups is free to all ticket holders and will add

 to your enjoyment and understanding of the performance.
-Warm Ups are held before each production except for The Nutcracker and Innovations.
+Warm Ups are held one hour before each production (except for The Nutcracker and Innovations) and is given by a member of the Artistic Staff.
+Warm Ups lasts about 30 minutes.

 How do I get the best seats available?